oscal-compass/.github/profile/README.md

 ## Quick Links

-- Visit the OSCAL Compass website at [https://oscal-compass.dev](https://oscal-compass.github.dev)
+- Visit the OSCAL Compass website at [https://oscal-compass.dev](https://oscal-compass.dev)
 - See the [Project Listing](https://oscal-compass.dev/about)

+## OSCAL Compass Lab

+The [OSCAL Compass Lab](https://github.com/oscal-compass-lab) organization comprises projects aligned with the OSCAL Compass project.

 ### Read the Blogs